 City Council with Traffic Commission and Bicycle Board support, presents the plan to the citizens of Morgantown for public comment.

-City Council approves plan, provides resources and directs City Manager to implement to implement within resource constraints and in coordination with other City plans.
+City Council approves plan, provides resources and directs City Manager to implement within resource constraints and in coordination with other City plans.

 At each stage, the Bicycle Board will accept comments from the reviewing body and revise the plan as required to obtain approval.